 What Do You Know about Nepal?

-Nepal has no ports.
-Why?
+Nepal is portless.
+It has no ports.
 It’s completely landlocked with India on the southwest and China on the northeast.
 But you have to go through the mountains to get to Tibet (China) and India is way down the mountains at a much lower elevation.
 It’s about the size of Arkansas.
-But if you don’t know how big Arkansas is, that doesn’t help you much.
+Arkansas?
+Doesn’t help you much.
 Anyway, it’s not too big.
 And it’s high.
 It’s so high, they have the tallest mountain.
 Mount Everest?
 30,000 feet.
 That sounds higher than 9,000 meters, doesn’t it?
 And it has other ones that are pretty tall as well but not so famous.

-In 1990, King Birendra introduced some democracy to Nepal.
-He didn’t want to.
+In 1990, King Birendra introduced some democracy to Nepal although he didn’t want to.
 In 2006, King Gyanendra gave up the throne somewhat and let the Parliament have some say.
-They voted to reduce the king’s power, not a surprise.
+They voted to reduce the king’s power, not a surprise there.
 Then in 2008, they abolished the monarchy entirely.
-No more king.
+So, No more king.

-If you go back to the 6th century B.C. you find Prince Siddhartha Gautama achieved enlightenment as Buddha.
-You didn’t know that, right?
+If you go back into the past, you might meet Prince Siddhartha Gautama looking for enlightenment.
+Maybe you know of him as Buddha.
+Buddha from Nepal?
 True story.
 Then Buddhism gave way to Hinduism.
-The Indians got up there with that around the 12th century.
-There were some dynasties before by the Malla kings really got Nepal going over the next 500 years.
+That did come up from India around the 12th century.
+There were some dynasties before the Malla kings really got Nepal going over the next 500 years.

 Will Nepal go Red?

-Jumping ahead to 1990, a pro-democracy movement said now King Birendra had to let some political parties get organized and have some elections.
+Jumping ahead to 1990, a pro-democracy movement said that King Birendra had to let some political parties get organized and have some elections.
 The liberal Nepali Congress Party won the elections barely squeezing out the Communist party.
-The communists did not take losing too well and tried to overthrow everybody else.
-They did get something going in the countryside in 1996.
+Well, the communists did not take losing too well and tried to overthrow everybody else.
+They were big in the countryside in 1996.

 Prince kills royal family, then self in Nepal

 In 2001, all hell broke loose with Prince Dipendra shooting King Birendra.
 Why did he kill the old man?
-Nobody liked his new bride was the story.
-He was really mad about it and shot up the entire royal family including his mom!
-The he shot himself rather than explain his actions.
+It seems nobody liked his new bride was the story.
+He was really mad about it and shot up the entire royal family including his own mom!
+Then he shot himself rather than explain his actions.
 Prince Gyanendra, his uncle, had to pick up the pieces and take over the king job.

 King Takes Over

 The Maoist rebels and the government signed a peace agreement in 2006.
-Over the decade, 12,000 people had died.
+I mean, over the previous decade, 12,000 people had died.
 In 2007, the Maoists got in on the government only to quit later that year.
-Not enough progress.
+Not enough progress, they said.
 Some people are never happy.
-A couple months later, they reconsidered and rejoined when Parliament voted to completely abolish the monarchy and make the place a federal democratic republic.
+A couple months later, they reconsidered and rejoined, when Parliament voted to completely abolish the monarchy and make the place a federal democratic republic.

-As you might guess things went back and forth between the communists and everybody else.
-Finally, the Maoists said they would give up and return the private property the had seized from opponents.
+As you might guess, things went back and forth between the communists and everybody else.
+Finally, the Maoists said they would give up and return the private property they had seized from their opponents.

 It went on and on until 2011, when Parliament finally agreed on a prime minister: Jhalanath Khanal.
 He was the chairman of the Communist Party.
 It really didn’t stop there.
-The rival parties within in Constituent Assembly agreed to draft a new constitution and address questions about the 19,000 former Maoists who are currently living in camps throughout the country.
+The rival parties agreed to draft a new constitution and address questions about the 19,000 former Maoists who are currently living in camps throughout the country.

-Even up to 2012, they still haven’t settled on a new constitution.
+2012 arrives with no new constitution.
 Prime Minister Baburam Bhattarai announced that he would hold elections in November 2012 for a new legislature.
-In his announcement Bhattarai said, “Political consensus is still needed to move ahead.
+In his announcement, Bhattarai said, “Political consensus is still needed to move ahead.
 Let us learn from mistakes and move ahead.”

-The Supreme Court of Nepal says they better get one soon.
+The Supreme Court of Nepal said, “Hey, where is that new constitution you promised?”
 You didn’t know they had a Supreme Court, did you?
-Well, they do, and they would like to see the new, new constitution pretty darn quick.
-About 30 million other Nepalese would, too.
-Well, enough about politics, huh?
+Well, they do, and they wanted to see the new, new constitution pretty darn quick.
+About 30 million other Nepalese echoed the same.
+Well, enough about the wild politics of Nepal, huh?

 Basic Stuff about Nepal

-The capital and largest city is Kathmandu.
-Over a million people call it home.
+The capital and largest city is Kathmandu and over a million people call it home.
 There are a couple other big cities like Biratnagar and Lalitpur, but nobody talks about them much.
 They speak English a lot in Nepal and they spend Nepalese rupees.
 Got the name from India.
-There are a lot of ethnic/racial groups but most people are Hindu with some Buddhist in the mix. people only make about $1,200 a year.
-That $100 a month.
-Maybe it’s because unemployment is at 45%.
+Among the many ethnic/racial groups, most people are Hindu with some Buddhists added to the mix.
+People only make about $1,200 a year.
+That’s $100 a month.
+And unemployment is at 45%.

 They grow rice, corn, wheat, sugarcane, and root crops.
-Milk and water buffalo meat are also in good supply.
 There are only about 11 million in the work force and most of them are unskilled labor.
-It’s mostly farming with little industry and some service jobs.
+The economy is really mostly farming with little industry and some service jobs.

-They have a million mobile phones, and 100,000 television are tuned to the one tv station.
-They do have the internet there with 19,000 Internet Service Providers and 300,00 internet users.
-The best way to go there is to fly with over 40 airports.
+They have mobile phones, and some televisions tuned to the one TV station.
+They do have the internet there with many Internet Service Providers and avid internet users.
+The best way to go there is to fly.
+It’s way high, remember?